dortania/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ### iMac12,x Bluescreen after driver installation

-Currently Intel's iGPU drivers for the HD 3000 series do not support UEFI booting in Windows.
+Intel's iGPU drivers for the HD 3000 series do not support UEFI booting in Windows.
 The recommended solution is to simply disable the iGPU: [iMac 12,1 Windows 10 Boot Loop – Fix Intel Graphics issue](https://zzq.org/?p=39)

+### NVIDIA Tesla Black Screen after driver installation

+The NVIDIA Tesla GPUs found in 2008-2010 Macs do not support UEFI booting in Windows.
+You cannot use UEFI Windows without low-level patching on these machines.